Unified bijections for planar hypermaps with general cycle-length constraints: Recovering known bijections as specializations

 Bouttier, Di Francesco and Guitter have shown in~\cite{BDG04} that applying the local rules of Figure~\ref{fig:local_rule_BDG} gives a bijection between vertex-rooted hypermaps and well-labeled mobiles.
 Now we explain how to reformulate the distance-labelling and the well-labeled mobiles, and the connection with the master bijection $\Phi_0$.

 First, we show that the distance-labelling can be encoded as a weighted hyperorientation; see Figure~\ref{fig:BDG2} right part.
 We call \emph{geodesic hyperorientation} of $M$ the weighted hyperorientation such that each geodesic edge is 1-way with weight 0, and each non-geodesic edge $e=(u,v)$ (with the dark face on its right) is 0-way with weight $\ell(v)-\ell(u)-1$.
 The geodesic hyperorientation satisfies the following conditions: \begin{compactitem} \item The weight of an edge $e$ is $0$ if $e$ is 1-way, and is negative if $e$ is 0-way. \item The weight of a vertex is $0$, and the weight of a face $f$ (light or dark) is $-\deg(f)$. \end{compactitem} We call \emph{$0$-weighted} a hyperorientation satisfying these conditions.
 Note that the geodesic hyperorientation has two additional properties: it is accessible from $v_0$ and it is acyclic; hence it is in~$\cHz$. \begin{lem} A vertex-rooted hypermap $M$ has a unique $0$-weighted hyperorientation in $\cHz$; it is its geodesic hyperorientation. \end{lem} \begin{proof} Let $M$ be a vertex-rooted hypermap, and let $v_0$ be its the root-vertex.
 We call \emph{admissible labelling} of $M$ a labelling $L$ of its vertices (each vertex $v$ has a label $L(v)\in\mathbb{Z}$) such that $L(v_0)=0$ and for each edge $e=(u,v)$ (with the dark face on its right) $L(v)\leq L(u)+1$.
 One can associate to such a labelling a $0$-weighted hyperorientation exactly in the same way as we have done for the distance labelling.
 And this actually gives a bijection between admissible labellings and $0$-weighted hyperorientations of $M$.
-We have already seen that the $0$-weighted hyperorientation associated to the distance-labelling is in $\cHz$.
-If an admissible labelling $L$ is not the distance labelling, then there must exist some vertex $v\neq v_0$ such that no neighbor of $v$ has smaller label.
-In that case $v$ is not accessible from $v_0$ in the $0$-weighted hyperorientation associated to $L$, so the hyperorientation is not in $\cHz$. \end{proof}
+We have already seen that the $0$-weighted hyperorientation associated with the distance-labelling is in $\cHz$.
+Note that any admissible labelling $L$ satisfies $L(v)\leq \ell(v)$ for all vertices (because the labels increase by at most $1$ along each edge of a geodesic path ending at $v$).
+If $L$ is not equal to $\ell$, consider a vertex $v$ such that $L(v)<\ell(v)$ (note that $v\neq v_0$) and $L(v)$ is the smallest possible.
+Assume there is a neighbor $v'$ of $v$ such that $L(v')<L(v)$, that is, $L(v')=L(v)-1$.
+Since $\ell(v')\geq \ell(v)-1$ we reach the contradiction that $L(v')<\ell(v')$.
+Hence $v$ is not accessible from $v_0$ in the $0$-weighted hyperorientation associated with $L$, so the hyperorientation is not in $\cHz$. \end{proof}